Canada Goose (NYSE:GOOS) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Canada Goose (NYSE:GOOS) from a hold rating to a buy rating in a research note released on Wednesday, Zacks.com reports.
-They currently have $41.00 target price on the stock.
+Zacks Investment Research upgraded shares of Canada Goose (NYSE:GOOS) from a hold rating to a buy rating in a research note issued to investors on Tuesday morning, Zacks.com reports.
+They currently have $41.00 price objective on the stock.

 According to Zacks, “Canada Goose is a global outerwear brand.
 Canada Goose is a designer, manufacturer, distributor and retailer of premium outerwear for men, women and children.
 The Company’s jackets are sold in 36 countries around the world, including in two owned retail stores and four e-commerce stores. “

-Several other brokerages have also weighed in on GOOS.
-Wells Fargo & Co restated a hold rating on shares of Canada Goose in a research note on Thursday, May 30th.
-DA Davidson lifted their price objective on Canada Goose from $42.00 to $48.00 and gave the stock a buy rating in a report on Thursday, August 15th.
-Bank of America cut Canada Goose from a buy rating to a neutral rating and set a $33.50 price objective on the stock. in a report on Thursday, May 30th.
-HSBC began coverage on Canada Goose in a report on Monday, May 20th.
+Other equities analysts have also recently issued reports about the stock.
+DA Davidson boosted their price objective on shares of Canada Goose from $42.00 to $48.00 and gave the company a buy rating in a research note on Thursday, August 15th.
+Wells Fargo & Co reissued a hold rating on shares of Canada Goose in a research note on Thursday, May 30th.
+Goldman Sachs Group raised shares of Canada Goose from a neutral rating to a buy rating and dropped their price objective for the company from $65.00 to $47.00 in a research note on Friday, May 31st.
+Credit Suisse Group dropped their price objective on shares of Canada Goose from $76.00 to $72.00 and set an outperform rating on the stock in a research note on Thursday, August 15th.
+Finally, HSBC started coverage on shares of Canada Goose in a research note on Monday, May 20th.
 They issued a buy rating and a $48.32 price objective on the stock.
-Finally, Goldman Sachs Group upgraded Canada Goose from a neutral rating to a buy rating and lowered their price objective for the stock from $65.00 to $47.00 in a report on Friday, May 31st.
-Two research analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-Canada Goose has an average rating of Buy and a consensus price target of $64.33.
+Two investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
+Canada Goose currently has an average rating of Buy and a consensus price target of $64.33.

-Canada Goose (NYSE:GOOS) last announced its quarterly earnings results on Wednesday, August 14th.
-The company reported ($0.16) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.17) by $0.01.
-Canada Goose had a return on equity of 41.47% and a net margin of 15.60%.
-The firm had revenue of $71.10 million during the quarter, compared to analyst estimates of $54.38 million.
-During the same quarter in the previous year, the business earned ($0.16) EPS.
-Canada Goose’s revenue for the quarter was up 59.1% compared to the same quarter last year.
-On average, sell-side analysts expect that Canada Goose will post 1.26 EPS for the current year.
+Canada Goose (NYSE:GOOS) last announced its quarterly earnings data on Wednesday, August 14th.
+The company reported ($0.16) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.17) by $0.01.
+The company had revenue of $71.10 million for the quarter, compared to analysts’ expectations of $54.38 million.
+Canada Goose had a net margin of 15.60% and a return on equity of 41.47%.
+Canada Goose’s revenue was up 59.1% compared to the same quarter last year.
+During the same period in the previous year, the company posted ($0.16) EPS.
+Analysts anticipate that Canada Goose will post 1.26 earnings per share for the current year.

-Hedge funds have recently bought and sold shares of the stock.
-Kistler Tiffany Companies LLC acquired a new position in shares of Canada Goose during the 2nd quarter worth approximately $29,000.
-Optimum Investment Advisors acquired a new position in shares of Canada Goose during the 1st quarter worth approximately $33,000.
-Bremer Bank National Association acquired a new position in shares of Canada Goose during the 1st quarter worth approximately $46,000.
-Rehmann Capital Advisory Group boosted its holdings in shares of Canada Goose by 454.5% during the 1st quarter.
-Rehmann Capital Advisory Group now owns 976 shares of the company’s stock worth $47,000 after purchasing an additional 800 shares during the last quarter.
-Finally, Steward Partners Investment Advisory LLC acquired a new position in shares of Canada Goose during the 2nd quarter worth approximately $52,000.
+Several hedge funds and other institutional investors have recently modified their holdings of GOOS.
+Carillon Tower Advisers Inc. boosted its position in shares of Canada Goose by 87.3% during the 1st quarter.
+Carillon Tower Advisers Inc. now owns 1,577,191 shares of the company’s stock worth $75,736,000 after purchasing an additional 735,301 shares in the last quarter.
+Cidel Asset Management Inc. purchased a new stake in shares of Canada Goose during the 2nd quarter worth $19,347,000.
+BlackRock Inc. boosted its position in shares of Canada Goose by 50.7% during the 2nd quarter.
+BlackRock Inc. now owns 1,466,426 shares of the company’s stock worth $56,795,000 after purchasing an additional 493,507 shares in the last quarter.
+Invesco Ltd. boosted its position in shares of Canada Goose by 1,096.9% during the 2nd quarter.
+Invesco Ltd. now owns 493,936 shares of the company’s stock worth $19,129,000 after purchasing an additional 452,669 shares in the last quarter.
+Finally, Stephens Investment Management Group LLC boosted its position in shares of Canada Goose by 74.1% during the 2nd quarter.
+Stephens Investment Management Group LLC now owns 917,789 shares of the company’s stock worth $35,546,000 after purchasing an additional 390,624 shares in the last quarter.
 Institutional investors own 52.24% of the company’s stock.

 Canada Goose Company Profile